smartDIYs/smartdiys_creator_manual_en/manual/names.md

 - (7) Delete: Delete the selected item.
 - (8) Undo: Restore the project editing state to the previous state.
 - (9) Redo: Advance the project editing state to the next state.
+- (10) Capture: The range of the processing area captured with the camera of the processing machine is displayed on the canvas.
+Be careful not to hide the camera marker with an obstacle.
+※ There is a bit of a discrepancy may occur in the display position due to lens distortion.

 ## Property palette